Aigerim-Zh/Yelp-Project/README.md

 - There were 150,346 records in total, which were filtered to only restaurants.

 - After filtering and cleaning, we have 27,137 records.
-There are 13 states that are covered by our analysis: AZ, CA, DE, FL, ID, IL, IN, LA, MO, NJ, NV, PA, and TN.
+13 states are covered by our analysis: AZ, CA, DE, FL, ID, IL, IN, LA, MO, NJ, NV, PA, and TN.